DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-19 To-Do List.md

 - [ ] Store the player's information into a more serializable format (have a class or a struct or something for each important component of the player)
 - [ ] Whenever a scene is loaded, have a script check to see if an instance of this data exists.
 If so, apply it to the player.
 Otherwise, keep the player's data as is.
 - [ ] When the player wants to SAVE the game, this script gets serialized
+- [x] Also, fix the loading in the apartment scene